fusor-io/fusor-collector/README.md

 `PUT http://<your server ip>/definitions/collector/solar`

-Examples of using shell scripts for data collections can be found [here](./example-shell/readme.md)
+Examples of using shell scripts for data collection can be found [here](./example-shell/readme.md)